 C12 Car Park – Currently Monash Residential Services Urban Community parking

-The space currently offering car parks for MRS students has been re-zoned for university development.
-During the semester 2, MRS UC Students will be reallocated parking bays in the South East and N1 car parks.
+The space currently offering car parking for MRS residents has been re-zoned for university development.
+During semester 2, MRS Urban Community residents will be reallocated parking bays in the N1 car park.
 This arrangement will remain until the end of 2018.

 Work has begun to upgrade the physical work spaces of the centrally located Chancellery buildings.
 The revitalisation of these original 1960s buildings will alter the floor plan to support a more integrated and aligned way of working.
 Flexible pods, collaborative office and meeting spaces will improve the quality of interactions between staff and key partners and with students.